 Instagram is My Playground

-I do love the social aspect of the app, the global reach, the people you discover and their work, all exciting.
-However, as a photographer who creates stills, and one who sees value in the photographic image, just as it is, it would be my wish that the algorithm would balance this with trying to be YouTube.
-Keep the user on the app as long as possible, and make money, the Instagram way.
+I do love the social aspect of the platform, the global reach, the people you discover and their work, all exciting.
+However, as a photographer, and one who sees value in the photographic image, as is, it would be my wish that the algorithm would balance this with trying to become YouTube.
+“Keep the user on the app as long as possible, and make money” – social platform’s business motto.
 And for a business model, this makes sense.
-But as global phenomenon for sharing creativity, all of it should get equal priority.
+But as a global phenomenon for sharing creativity, all content should get equal priority.
+There should be balance.
 And yes, I’m dreaming.

 A quick explanation on how my Instagram account as evolved over the years, and why.

-But the other problem I have with sharing images to Instagram, is that the average edited file comes out to around a gigabyte in size.
-My camera has a 50.6-megapixel sensor – and I always record full-size RAW files for maximum future possibilities, like creating large prints for a future gallery show!
+But the other problem I have with sharing images to Instagram, is that the average edited file I create comes out to around a gigabyte in size.
+My camera has a 50.6-megapixel sensor – and I always record full-size RAW files for maximum future possibilities, such as creating large prints for a future gallery show!
 But I go through great pains to reduce the size of this file from one gigabyte to under 500 kilobytes.
 Ah, it hurts just to type that!
 But that is the reality of sharing my images on Instagram.
 So, a full frame uncropped image reduced to that small size typically looks terrible.
 The detail is gone, and there’s nothing I can do about it.
 Or is there?
 Yes!
 And that’s where the crop came to be part of my process.
 I like showing the detail of the subject, and so I creatively compose a crop from the main image.
 And this practice as been a valuable way to work.
 It’s made me look at an image and find multiple ways to compose it, a skill that can be use for various reasons.
 Think editorial.
 But please note: I photograph for me, I do not photograph for Instagram.
-However, I do at least compose these edits for the purpose of sharing on Instagram.
+However, I do at least compose the cropped edit for the purpose of sharing on Instagram.
 But if I were to ever create a large print for a gallery, it would only be of the full image.
 And it would be large enough to see all the detail of the subject, so there would be no need for the crop.
 Although, I’ve come to love the cropped compositions of many of my images, and I do think that a book presenting them will come to fruition one day.

 I’m sure there’s more to this, but that’s it for now.
-And yes, I’m probably somewhat annoying to any of you who follow me, and I do apologize for it, but at least you now know some of the reasons behind it.
+And yes, I’m probably somewhat annoying to any of you who follow me, and I do apologize for that, but at least you now know some of the reasons behind it.

 Thanks for your time, Mike